E Interview preparation academy E Negotiating Your Salary E Should You Accept a Job Offer

 (i) Request for more time: Reach out to your point of contact from the employer who has extended the offer, requesting some time to make a decision.
 You can ask for as much time as you need, however, asking for more than a few days can be risky, as employers can legally retract an offer in this case.
 Also, contact the employer you are waiting to hear from, inform them about the job offer you have received, and request them to expedite their decision if possible.

-(ii) Compare the job offers: If you get more than offers, compare them to see which one adds more value to your professional career.
+(ii) Compare the job offers: If you get more than one offer, compare them to see which one adds more value to your professional career.
 You can do this using the following criteria:

 • Role